 Brew using boiling water and leave to infuse for 5 to 10 minutes

-One such theory suggests the name comes from the Greek word ‘ptisanē’, which refers to a drink made from the crushed grains of pearl barley.
-Meanwhile, another theory suggests that the French originally invented the term, with the word ‘Ti’ (Tea) and ‘Sans’ (French for “without”) combined potentially meaning “tea without tea.”
+Nevertheless, the name "Tisane" has mysterious origins.
+One such theory suggests that it comes from the Greek word 'ptisanē', which refers to a drink made from the crushed grains of pearl barley.
+Another theory suggests that the French originally invented the term.
+The French word "Ti" (Tea) and "Sans" (without) combined could mean "Tea without Tea."

 Colour in Cup: Purple liquor, dark in tone.